legiongis/cli-toolbox/docs/use_tools_create_data.md

 Once features have been sorted into a CLI Standards geodatabase, there are a few final steps before that geodatabase is fully ready for analysis and upload to the CR Enterprise database, or for aggregation with other CLI Standards geodatabases.
 Follow the numbered steps below, and read past them for a more detailed description of the tools and processes involved.

 1. Finalize all geometry:
-   1. Use Zoom To Unit to move between various landscapes
+   1. Use **_Zoom To Unit_** to move between various landscapes
-   1. Use Generate Centroids for any polygons representing buildings or structures
+   1. Use **_Generate Centroids_** for any polygons representing buildings or structures
    1. Make any necessary modifications to geometry of existing features

 1. Finalize all fields:
-   1. Use the Check Mandatory Fields to make sure there are no Null values in the required fields (disregard GUIDs)
+   1. Use the **_Check Mandatory Fields_** to make sure there are no Null values in the required fields (disregard GUIDs)
-   1. Use Update Fields in Selected Records to batch update data creation or source information if missing
+   1. Use **_Update Fields in Selected Records_** to batch update data creation or source information if missing
-   1. Use Check Values Against Domains to make sure all attributes meet the standards domain values
+   1. Use **_Check Values Against Domains_** to make sure all attributes meet the standards domain values
-   1. Use the Fix Field in GDB tool to standardize attributes across all feature classes
+   1. Use the **_Fix Field in GDB_** tool to standardize attributes across all feature classes

-1. Use Create GUIDs to create GUIDs for all features in the geodatabase (do not overwrite GUIDs)
+1. Use **_Create GUIDs_** to create GUIDs for all features in the geodatabase (do not overwrite GUIDs)

-1. Use Sync CR Link and Catalog Tables to populate and consolidate the CR Link and CR Catalog tables
+1. Use **_Sync CR Link and Catalog Tables_** to populate and consolidate the CR Link and CR Catalog tables
-   1. During Sync CR Link and Catalog Tables, an error log will be created with if a CR_ID has conflicting program IDs.
+   1. During **_Sync CR Link and Catalog Tables_**, an error log will be created with if a `CR_ID` has conflicting program IDs.
 If this is the case, rerun the tool once.
 If the errors persist, follow these steps:
       1. Make sure entire geodatabase is visible in data frame
-      1. Use the Find function (look for in the Tools toolbar) with problematic CR_IDs from log to locate the conflicting spatial data
+      1. Use the Find function (look for ??? in the Tools toolbar) with problematic CR_IDs from log to locate the conflicting spatial data
       1. Use ctrl + F in the CR Link table to find problematic CR_IDs and associated program IDs
       1. Make sure that the CR_ID in the CR Link table has the correct program ID.
       1. As necessary, calculate new CR_IDs for specific spatial features (see below)